Nationalisation of Northern Rock: Shareholders, hedge funds and legal action

 The legal action brought by investors against the Government started in the Royal Courts of Justice on 13 January 2009.
 Shareholders were also staging a demonstration outside the court.
 One of the points that was revealed about the case is that they were examining who 'leaked' the information about the bank receiving its emergency government bailout.
 In order to give full consideration, Lord Justice Stanley Burnton and Mr Justice Silber reserved their decision, before they gave a written judgment of the case.
 On 13 February it was announced that the shareholders had lost the case.
 Roger Lawson of the UK Shareholders Association said that there was a 'good chance' that they would appeal the decision.

 In May 2009, it was reported that Sir Anthony Clarke and two other senior judges in the Court of Appeal would hear the next stage in the judicial review starting on 10 June for three days.
 On 28 July it was revealed that the shareholders lost their appeal, but some shareholders said that they would now try to take the case to the House of Lords.
-On 22 December it was reported that the shareholders had again lost their appeal, and now they will be going to the European Court of Human Rights in Strasbourg.
+On 22 December it was reported that the shareholders had again lost their appeal, and now they would be going to the European Court of Human Rights in Strasbourg.

 On 8 December it was announced that the Northern Rock shareholders were to get no compensation, based on the findings of the valuer Andrew Caldwell.
 This then went to a tribunal, Northern Rock v.
 Andrew Caldwell and HM Treasury, Upper Tribunal (Tax and Chancery Chamber), NR/001/2010, where the shareholders' appeal was rejected.

 In 2011 Harbinger Capital Partners LLC, an entity which had held an interest in some £277 million preference shares in Northern Rock, and Chris Hulme, chairman of the Northern Rock Shareholders Action Group, lost their legal battle to overturn the valuation of the shares being worthless.
-In January 2013 Harbinger's appeal is being heard in London.
+In January 2013 Harbinger's appeal was being heard in London.